Eksicode/eksicode-api-python/README.md

-On your base file (\eksicode-api-python\website) open terminal and type the followings:

 # INSTALLATION POSTGRESQL
 Follow the Setup Insturctions from this site: https://wiki.postgresql.org/wiki/Detailed_installation_guides after Successful installation open sql bash and type the followings: